What is Kodi? Here is the online security guide for watching content with it

 Step 1: Get the best online security possible for your PC

-We wrote a comprehensive guide on how to secure your PC against a vast number of attacks an.
+We wrote a comprehensive guide on how to secure your PC against a vast number of attacks and gathered the best free security tools for 2019 in this roundup.
 We recommend you use it before installing software like Kodi.

 For Kodi installation purposes, it can be boiled down to two major parts: